Saturday, May 2, 2009

 Why aren't spell checkers a major part of our spelling program?

-need to spell accurately in their life without the aid of a spell checker is in school!
+The only time our students will need to spell accurately in their life without the aid of a spell checker is in school!

 That's not to say students don't need to learn how to spell, they definitely do.
 You need to know how to spell to some extent to use a spell checker accurately.
 But if we consider that most writing will be done with a spell checker, how would that alter our spelling programs?
 What sort of things would we think were most important to emphasise?
 Would there be a bigger focus on homophones, for example?